Does my dog need the expertise of a behaviourist?

 What can I expect?

-- Once I have received both documents, we can schedule your consultation.
+• Once I have received both documents, we can schedule your consultation.
 Every dog and situation is different and so the consultation will explore the behavioural issues.
-This will include liaising with your veterinarian, reviewing your completed questionnaire of your dog’s history, and preparing your behaviour modification report (BMP).
+This will include liaising with your vet, reviewing your completed questionnaire of your dog’s history, and preparing your behaviour modification report (BMP).

-- You will receive a BMP within 2 weeks of the consultation, and if necessary, your veterinarian to ensure continuity of care.
+• You will receive a BMP within 2 weeks of the consultation, and if necessary, your vet will also receive a copy to ensure continuity of care.

 My Fees:- please contact me.